ipfs/specs/IPIP/0000-cidv2-tagged-content-identifiers.md

 ## Summary

 <!--One paragraph explanation of the IPIP.-->
-Create a new [CID](https://github.com/multiformats/cid) version (CidV2, informally "Tagged Content Identifiers") which combines a data Multicodec-Multihash pair (the pointer) and a metadata Multicodec-Multihash pair (the tag) to create content-addresses with expressive contexts.
+Create a new [CID](https://github.com/multiformats/cid) version (CIDv2, informally "Tagged Content Identifiers") which combines a data Multicodec-Multihash pair (the pointer) and a metadata Multicodec-Multihash pair (the tag) to create content-addresses with expressive contexts.

 ## Motivation

 Currently, CIDv1 data is described by a multicodec content type.
 However, this is meant to describe the overall format of the serialized data e.g. the `dag-cbor` IPLD encoding, and not more specific information such as a data schema or type.
-For example, it can be useful to have raw IPLD data contextualized by its [IPLD schema]().
+For example, it can be useful to have raw IPLD data contextualized by its [IPLD schema](https://ipld.io/docs/schemas/intro/).
 Since multicodecs are limited to 9 bytes  by the [unsigned-varint spec](https://github.com/multiformats/unsigned-varint#practical-maximum-of-9-bytes-for-security), the available codec space is generally too small to encode such metadata.

 ## Detailed design

 Our solution is a new CID version which contains two multicodec-multihash pairs, one pair for data and another for metadata.
-The metadata multicodec would then be able to concisely describe a space of metadata tags where the specific tag would then be further specified by the multihash.
+The metadata multicodec would be able to concisely describe a space of metadata tags where the specific tag would then be further specified by the multihash.
 This could be implemented as follows in Rust:

 ```rust
 pub struct CidV2<const S: usize, const M: usize> {